gearbx/webplow/README.md

 ## Usage
 ```
-usage: webplow.py [-h] [--url URL] [--delay] [--proxy PROXY] [--specificdomain SPECIFICDOMAIN] [--samedomain] [--maxdepth]
+usage: webplow.py [-h] [--url URL] [--delay] [--proxy PROXY] [--certfile CERTFILE]
+                  [--specificdomain SPECIFICDOMAIN] [--samedomain] [--maxdepth]

 optional arguments:
   -h, --help            show this help message and exit
   --url URL             an URL to probe.
   --delay               the delay between requests in seconds. (default 1)
   --proxy PROXY         the proxy to use. (default none)
+  --certfile CERTFILE   the proxy certificate file to use. (default none)
   --specificdomain SPECIFICDOMAIN
-                        probe only extracted links belonging to this specific domain. (default none)
+                        probe only links belonging to this specific domain. (default
+                        none)
-  --samedomain          probe only extracted links that are in the same domain as the page where they are found. (default false)
+  --samedomain          probe only links that are in the same domain as the page where
+                        they are found. (default false)
   --maxdepth            the max depth in searching for links. (default 1)
 ```